webreinvent/vaah-webdriverio/README.md

 # vaah-webdriverio
-Helpful classes to reduce code &amp; accelerate speed for writing test cases for WebDriver.io
+Helpful classes to reduce code &amp; accelerate speed for writing test cases for WebDriver.IO

 ## Objectives
 - Reduce code for `selecting` elements and verifying `asserts`
+- Code `re-usability` by writing the test scripts independent of the `data` and `POM`.
 - Generate unique `page id`, `group id` and `test case id`
 - Run `test cases` based on `page id`, `group id` or `test id`
 - Generate a well `formated` report